pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 viewed by another object.
 This way, whenever the series/dataframe gets modified, we can check if its data first needs to be copied before mutating it.

-To test the implementation and experiment with the new behaviour, you can can enable it with the following option:
+To test the implementation and experiment with the new behaviour, you can enable it with the following option:

 ```python